 WA Symphony Orchestra Tours with Classical Hits

-The Western Australian Symphony Orchestra (WASO) will strike a chord with regional residents when they tour a full orchestra of 70 musicians to Kalgoorlie, Bunbury, Mandurah and Albany.
+• The West Australian Symphony Orchestra (WASO) will strike a chord with regional residents when they tour a full orchestra of 70 musicians to Kalgoorlie and Bunbury this month.

-Starting in Kalgoorlie in August, the tour will be led by esteemed Principal Conductor Asher Fisch and will see WASO present a selection of popular classical music including a concerto with soloists and a full symphony.
+The West Australian Symphony Orchestra (WASO) will strike a chord with regional residents when they tour a full orchestra of 70 musicians to Kalgoorlie and Bunbury this month.
+Starting in Kalgoorlie, the August tour will be led by esteemed Principal Conductor Asher Fisch and will see WASO present a selection of popular classical music including a violin concerto and a full symphony, before taking the same program to Bunbury.

-The tours have been made possible by the Cook Government's commitment of $215,000 in funding.
+The tours have been made possible by the Cook Government's commitment of $215,000 in funding over two years.

 As stated by Creative Industries Minister Simone McGurk: